Our mission

 Faine Loubser

 Faine is a filmmaker, photographer, and free-diver who has spent over ten years immersed in the world of kelp forests.
 Mentored early on by Craig Foster, and shaped by years of diving in the kelp forests of South Africa, she learned how to observe these ecosystems with patience, sensitivity, and care.
 She now brings this knowledge to kelp forests around the world.
-Through her ongoing project, Great Ocean Forests, she seeks to reveal the hidden richness of these marine environments—inviting a deeper connection to kelp forests.

 -